 Guncik coached GW's Freshmen 8 boat to tremendous success during the 2012-13 season, concluding with a 10th-place showing at the Intercollegiate Rowing Association (IRA) National Championship.
 The Colonials rookies won seven races in a row entering the 2013 Eastern Sprints and recorded a monumental victory over Navy on May 5.

 Guncik arrived at GW after serving as assistant rowing coach and recruiting coordinator at Division III Bates College in Lewiston, Maine.
 He had various responsibilities at Bates including orchestrating training sessions on the water, strength training on land and individual technique sessions in the pool and on ergometers.

+Guncik arrived at GW after serving as assistant rowing coach and recruiting coordinator at Division III Bates College in Lewiston, Maine.
 Guncik helped the Bates men's rowing team to their best performance in team history at the 2011 New England Rowing Championships (NERC).
-Both the Varsity 8 and 2nd Varsity 8 finished in third place at the championship regatta.
-Additionally, the Varsity 8 and 2nd Varsity 8 took seventh and fourth place, respectively, at the Eastern College Athletic Conference (ECAC) National Invitational Rowing Championships (NIRC).
-Guncik also helped coach the Bates women's crews to their third consecutive national runners up at the NCAA Rowing Championships.
+He also helped coach the Bates women's crews to three consecutive national runners up at the NCAA Rowing Championships.